bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 #### Generate a CSR (Certificate Singing Request)

-The next set is generating the CSR which is required by the CA and is containing all the information regarding your company or organization thus prompting you to enter those.
+For acquiring an SSL Certificate you need to provide your CA with a CSR (Certificate Singing Request).
+This can also be used for creating self-signed certificates.
+The CSR contains all the information regarding your company or organization thus prompting you to enter those:
  ~~~
  $ openssl req -new -key server.key -out server.csr
  # Output